yebigithub/yebigithub.github.io/_pages/about.md

 ---

-I am a Postdoctoral Research Associate from [Dr. Juan Steibel](https://www.ans.iastate.edu/people/juan-steibel)'s group in the Department of Animal Science at [Iowa State University](https://www.iastate.edu/).
+I am a Postdoctoral Research Associate from [Dr. Juan Pedro Steibel](https://www.ans.iastate.edu/people/juan-steibel)'s group in the Department of Animal Science at [Iowa State University](https://www.iastate.edu/).

 I earned my Ph.D. under the mentorship of [Dr. Gota Morota](http://morotalab.org/) in the School of Animal Science at [Virginia Polytechnic Institute and State University](https://vt.edu/).